JasonRoesbeke/WorkRecordPlugin/README.md

 - Export properties:
-  - Maximum depth of mapping
+- [x] Maximum depth of mapping
-  - Data anonymization
+- [x] Data anonymization
   - Currently Data is NOT truly anonymised, e.g.:
     - Timestamps are not changed
     - Distance of moving coordinates of spatial records is randomly chosen between 30 km and 80 km but this may not be enough!
-  - ReferenceIds of which WorkRecords to export only
+- [x] ReferenceIds of which WorkRecords to export only
   - Version File/Header containing additional metadata
-  - Version plugin
+- [x] Version plugin
-  - Version ADAPT
+- [x] Version ADAPT
-  - Date of conversion
+- [x] Date of conversion

 To Do:
-- ADAPT 2.0!
-- ISOv4Plugin
+- [ ] ISOv4Plugin Support
-- Export properties:
+- [ ] Export properties:
   - More simplified
   - Compression option
     - Protobuf?
     - ZipUtil?
-  - ReferenceIds of which WorkRecords to export only
   - ...
-- ProductDto
+- [ ] ProductDto
-- UserRoleDto
+- [ ] UserRoleDto
-- CompoundIdentifiers!
+- [ ] CompoundIdentifiers!
   - In JSON-file itself or seperated JSON-file such as a LinkList (~ISO11783-10)
-- Import!
+- [ ] Import!